danielufeli/oop-school-library/README.md

 On your terminal, run: cd oop-school-library.

 ## To run the code
-On your terminal, run: ruby person.rb.
+On your terminal, run: ruby main.rb.

 ## Authors